vishal-iiil/vonvogel-magento1.x/README.md

 ##-- Version 1.0.0

--Uses online js version from von server
+- Uses online js version from von server
--Uses css and fonts from local setup
+- Uses css and fonts from local setup